stephencweiss/code-katas/src/72-queues-with-stacks/README.md

+# Queues

+## Part One: Stacks

 Implement a queue with 2 stacks.
 Your queue should have an enqueue and a dequeue method and it should be "first in first out" (FIFO).

 Optimize for the time cost of m calls on your queue.
 These can be any mix of enqueue and dequeue calls.

 Assume you already have a stack implementation and it gives O(1) time push and pop.

+## Part Two: Linked Lists

+Implement a queue using a linked list.
+Your queue should have an enqueue and a dequeue method and it should be "first in first out" (FIFO).

+Optimize for the time cost of m calls on your queue.
+These can be any mix of enqueue and dequeue calls.